The Rise of the Edgar Cut Meme

 What caused the origination of Edgar Haircut Meme

-The Edgar Mexican meme became a popular internet meme featuring a photograph of a man with a distinctive haircut referred to as Edgar cut, consisting of closely shaved sides and a longer, slicked-back top.
-The meme features humorous captions or captions mocking the hairstyle or the person pictured.
 Edgar, a hairstyle often sported by Latino teenage guys combining a bowl cut with a high fade, has become one of the most popular hairstyles among men.
-Some claim the hairstyle dates back to the Mayans, but today, it got popularized as a meme in 2019.
+Some people trace the hairstyle back to the Mayans, but it gained popularity as a meme in 2019.
 And finally, it culminated as a trend on TikTok in early 2022 to poke fun at the clichéd look.

 Related meme: The Takuache Edgar Cut Meme